+FIELD EXPLANATION

-FIELD EXPLANATION page_ins_head circular list of pending insertions
+page_ins_head circular list of pending insertions

-the recent contributions
+contrib_head the recent contributions

-the current page content

-used for held-over items for next page

-head of the current \vadjust list

-head of the current \vadjust pre list

-head of the discarded items of a page break

-head of the discarded items in a vsplit
+page_head the current page content hold_head used for held-over items for next page adjust_head head of the current \vadjust list pre_adjust_head head of the current \vadjust pre list page_discards_head head of the discarded items of a page break split_discards_head head of the discarded items in a vsplit

 The getter and setter functions are getlist and setlist.
-You have to be careful with what you set as TEX can have expectations with regards to how a list is constructed or in what state it is.
+You have to be careful with what you set as TFX can have expectations with regards to how a list is constructed or in what state it is.